Lawyer Profile Detail

 Mark Firman is an Associate in our Pensions, Benefits & Executive Compensation Group in Toronto.

 Mr. Firman advises on all aspects of pensions, benefits and executive compensation, including related taxation and trust law issues.
-In particular, Mr. Firman has experience with pension and benefit plans in mergers and acquisitions, stock options and other equity incentive plans, pension plan governance, pension de-risking and multi-employer pension plans.
+In particular, Mr. Firman is regularly involved with pension and benefit plans in mergers and acquisitions, stock options and other equity incentive plans, pension plan investments, pension de-risking and pension plan governance.

 Prior to joining McCarthy Tétrault, Mr. Firman practised as a pension and benefits lawyer at a major labour and employment law boutique firm.

-Mr. Firman has been published in Benefits Canada, International Pension Lawyer, Taxation of Executive Compensation and Retirement, and the University of Toronto Faculty of Law Review.
+Mr. Firman has been published in Benefits Canada, Commercial Litigation & Arbitration Review, International Pension Lawyer, Taxation of Executive Compensation and Retirement, and the University of Toronto Faculty of Law Review.
 In addition, Mr. Firman regularly speaks about pension and benefit law issues.
-Most recently, he has presented on fiduciary duties at Federated Press’s 21st Essential Skills for Pension Committee Members course and on the taxation of fringe benefits at Federated Press’s 10th Taxation of Executive Compensation and Retirement course.
+Most recently, he has presented on pension plans in business transactions at Federated Press’s 8th Pension Law & Litigation course and on fiduciary duties at Federated Press’s 21st Essential Skills for Pension Committee Members course.
+In 2013, the International Pension and Employee Benefits Lawyers Association awarded Mr. Firman its Tony Thurnham Award for his article “Canadian Employee Life and Health Trusts”, which he co-authored with Gregory Winfield.

 Mr. Firman received his B.A.
 (Hons.) from Queen’s University in 2005 (where he medaled); his J.D. (with honours) from the University of Toronto in 2008 (where he was Senior Editor, University of Toronto Faculty of Law Review); and a Certificate in Pension Law from Osgoode Hall Law School in 2011.
 He was called to the Ontario bar in 2009.